-You can identify a FOCUS data source with the USE command (see How to Identify a Data Source With the USE Command on page 493).
+You can identify a FOCUS data source with the USE command.

 You can use a single USE command to specify one or several data sources.
 For examples, see Identifying a Single Data Source on page 495 and Identifying Multiple Data Sources on page 495.